 Charlotte Birth Injury Lawyer

 If your baby endured a preventable birth injury, your family may have a medical malpractice case against the Charlotte-area doctor or hospital responsible.
-You may be able to recover monetary damages to cover their medical care, pain and suffering, and more.
+Additionally, you may be able to recover monetary damages to cover their medical care, pain and suffering, and more.
 A Charlotte birth injury lawyer from Anastopoulo Law Firm is here for you.

 We provide free consultations to families in Charlotte, greater Mecklenburg County, and other nearby areas.
 We will discuss your child’s injuries, the circumstances that caused them, and your legal options with you for free today.